DADA Investors Have Opportunity to Lead Dada Nexus Limited Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-7, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dada Nexus Limited ("Dada" or the "Company") (NASDAQ: DADA).
+BENSALEM, Pa., Feb.
+9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dada Nexus Limited ("Dada" or the "Company") (NASDAQ: DADA).

 Class Period: May 11, 2023 – January 8, 2024